-The instructional program of Paul Mitchell The School Austin meets or exceeds the state requirements.
-The following subjects are taught within the brick & mortar program and the hybrid program:
+The instructional program of Paul Mitchell The School Austin meets or exceeds the state requirements .The following subjects are taught within the brick & mortar program and the hybrid program:

-Subject

-Basics

-Anatomy and physiology; disorders of the skin, scalp, hair and nails; chemistry (haircoloring, chemical waving, and relaxing); bacteriology . sterilization and sanitation; safety, first aid, and sanitation; barber implements, tools, equipment and related theory; and history of barbering 150 hrs.

-Practice

-Shaving; moustaches and beards; haircutting; hairstyling; hair and scalp treatments; scalp massage; safety, first aid, and sanitation; hairweaving, extensions, and wigs; face and neck massage and treatments; facial hair removal; manicuring; chemistry (haircoloring, chemical waving, and relaxing); and razor techniques, safety, first aid and sanitation 750 hrs.

-Business

-Texas barber laws and rules; customer service; barbershop management; professional ethics and image; safety, sanitation and theory; and hygiene and good grooming 100 hrs.

-TOTAL CLOCK HOURS 1000 hrs.
+Subject Hours Theory and related practice: anatomy and physiology; diseases and disorders of the skin, scalp, hair and nails; chemistry (haircoloring, chemical waving, and relaxing); bacteriology, sterilization and sanitation, health, safety, first aid, laws and rules; tools and equipment; hair care and related theory; business skills and establishment management; skin care and related theory; hair removal; nail care and related theory; electricity; haircutting; hairstyling; hair and scalp treatments, scalp massage; hairweaving, extensions; chemical textures and applications; face and neck massage and treatments; facial hair removal; manicuring; waxing and removing body hair; customer service and professional ethics; makeup; pedicuring; artificial nails.
+700 The standards for the class A barber curriculum must include Specialty Practice and related theory: shaving with any razor type and razor techniques; mustache and beard care; advanced hair care and men's haircutting; and related practices.
+300 TOTAL CLOCK HOURS 1000

-The institBasicution offers employment assistance to help graduates' efforts to secure education-related employment that includes, but is not limited to training in professionalism, resume' development, job interview preparation and job search skills.
+The institution offers employment assistance to help graduates' efforts to secure education-related employment that includes, but is not limited to training in professionalism, resume' development, job interview preparation and job search skills.